 Paul has been passionate about travelling for over 35 years.
 He has been on many flights, rail, and road journeys in the US and Europe.

-I explore each disadvantage in more detail below.
+I discuss each positive in more detail below.

 Read More from AxleAddict